← All ModulesModule 1.1 · $0–$250K Toolkit Mindset & Theory of Constraints

 Opening

-If you're taking on the outsized risk of owning a business, you need to be reaping outsized returns.
+If you're taking on the outsized risk of owning a business... shouldn't you be reaping outsized returns?

 $250,000